 The Company performs its annual impairment test during the fourth quarter of each fiscal year.
-There were no impairments in 2021.
+There were no impairments during the years ended December 31, 2022 or 2021.

 Intangible Assets

 Intangible assets are recognized at fair value, as an asset apart from goodwill if the asset (i) arises from contractual or other legal rights, or (ii) is separable.
 Intangible assets, principally representing technology acquired, are capitalized and amortized on the straight-line method over their expected useful lives.